 Investing can be daunting, especially if you’ve got £20,000 in the bank.
-But the current savings climate means it’s time to make your money work harder for you, and get you one step closer to achieving your goals.
+It’s time to make your money work harder for you and get you one step closer to achieving your goals.

 If you’ve already put your £20,000 in a cash ISA, don’t panic; you can easily transfer your money from a cash ISA into a stocks and shares one to benefit from the generous tax benefits.